Mortgage for First-Time Home Buyers with Bad Credit

 - Who can purchase a home?

-- Can you qualify for a mortgage with bad credit?
+- Can you qualify for a mortgage for first-time home buyers with bad credit?

 - Benefits of being a homeowner versus a renter.

 - How much does it cost to purchase a home?